Last updated on April 4th, 2024 at 08:24 pm

 A Detailed Consultation

 Everything starts with meeting a potential client who is looking to have their kitchen upgraded or remodeled.
 The first steps are simple and this involves looking at a current kitchen and starting to talk about what a client wants to change within that space.
-Many questions are brought up including the kitchen style, design, a proposed budget the client wants to spend, and obviously elements of functionality.
+Many questions are brought up including the theme for your ideal kitchen, design concepts, a proposed budget the client wants to spend, and functionality.
 Often times the budget for the project will dictate the cabinetry type you’ll want to go with.
-A good kitchen designer can provide you various options for types of cabinets that will meet the decor needs and budget.
+A good kitchen designer can provide you various options for types of cabinets that will meet the décor needs and budget.
 Often times, custom style cabinets will be pitched to the client upon the initial consultation but there are many stock or simi-custom cabinets that will fit the bill.

 The last part has everything to do with how a kitchen is used and how the client wants to use it.
 Any good kitchen designer will understand standard workflow setups and how they’re beneficial to making a kitchen efficient.
 But deciphering what a client wants sometimes involves an education on what works and what doesn’t.
 So if there are kitchen design ideas brought up that are trendy or unrealistic, a kitchen designer will advise accordingly.